-relabel storage=<storage-name> oldvolume=<old-volume-name> volume=<newvolume-name> release This command is used to cause the Storage daemon to rewind (release) the current tape in the drive, and to re-read the Volume label the next time the tape is used.
+'''

+relabel storage=<storage-name> oldvolume=<old-volume-name> volume=<newvolume-name>

+'''

 If you leave out any part, you will be prompted for it.
 In order for the Volume (old-volume-name) to be relabeled, it must be in the catalog, and the volume status must be marked Purged or Recycle.
 This happens automatically as a result of applying retention periods, or you may explicitly purge the volume using the purge command.